 Some of these recipes call for maraschino cherries or maraschino cherry juice.
 Look for maraschino cherries colored with natural dye instead of artificial dye if you can find it.

-- Mango Cherry Slush – When I graduated from high school, my friends and I wouldn’t have known what a mango was, but today’s teens are more sophisticated.
-They’ll love these slushy drinks made with fresh mangos, orange juice and maraschino cherry juice.
+- Mango Cherry Smoothie – When I graduated from high school, my friends and I wouldn’t have known what a mango was, but today’s teens are more sophisticated.
+They’ll love these slushy drinks made with fresh mangoes and cherries.

 - Shirley Temples – This is not the Sprite and maraschino cherry Shirley Temple that restaurants serve.
 This drink uses fresh lemon and lime juices, simple syrup and club soda.

 - Cranberry Cutie – Cranberry juice, the juice from one clementine/cutie, fresh lime juice and natural soda are shaken together in a cocktail shaker and served in a martini glass rimmed with sugar.

 - Cosmo-Not – Peach nectar, cranberry juice, grenadine and lemon soda are shaken together to make an alcohol-free cosmopolitan.

 - Angel Punch – Fill the punch bowl with a non-alcoholic treat the graduates can dip into all night long.
 Lemon juice, green tea, grape juice, club soda and simple syrup go into this punch.